Vonage/vonage-ruby-sdk/README.md

 ## JWT authentication

-To call newer endpoints that support JWT authentication such as the Voice API you'll also need to specify the `application_id` and `private_key` options.
+To call newer endpoints that support JWT authentication such as the Voice API and Messages API you'll also need to specify the `application_id` and `private_key` options.
 For example:

 ```ruby